ICJIA/researchhub-docs/docs/dev-guide/contributing/contents.md

 ### Articles fields

-The required fields for an Articles submission are as follows (those prefiex by "?" are optional):
+The required fields for an Articles submission are as follows (those prefixed by "?" are optional):

 - Title
 - URL for the Articles submission